YonatanPerel/Pendo_Task/README.md

 instractions:

-run with a virtual env, with requierments installed.
+run on a virtual env, with requierments.txt installed.

 	create user:
 		POST {'username': username,